 - Come to terms with your grandiosity needs

 - Concentrate energy: focus deeply and completely on one thing

 - Practical grandiosity: focus on goals that stretch you but that you can reach

 Greene says that we all tend towards the feminine or masculine, but we have both.

-When people go too far in repressing their opposite gender within them, they will leak out in a caricature form.
+When people go too far in repressing the opposite gender within them, they will leak out in a caricature form.

 And it’s often the people with internal conflicts who lean too strongly towards one gender while trying to suppress the other.

-Greene says that the hostility towards the opposite gender is stronger in men.
+Greene says that hostility towards the opposite gender is stronger in men.

-It’s born out of a sense of insecurity and he says it’s possibly because of the hostility men feel towards their mother for a time when they were fully dependent.
+It’s born out of a sense of insecurity and he says it’s possibly because of the hostility men feel towards their mothers for a time when they were fully dependent.